 Make sure to create around ten boards with keywords that are both relevant to your business and have sufficient search volume.

 Aim for up to 10 pins for each of the boards before you may consider your profile filled.

 Make sure to join as many group boards as possible.
 You can search through the boards and send a message to admin (which is always the first account to show up when you check all the participants).

 6. Automate Your Pins

 Right from the start, you can pin your picture to around ten boards.
-This is great as it increases your chance of being seen by potential customers.
+It is excellent as it increases your chance of being seen by potential customers.

 So if you create five pins, you can repin them up to 50 times.
 But if you pin them all at once, Pinterest will mark your account as spam, so DON'T DO THAT.

 In our case, you will have to consider tools like Tailwind.
 When starting, you may go with ten pins a day, then slowly increase it over time.

-7. Leverage the Holidays and Seasonalities
+7. Leverage The Holidays And Seasonalities

-Whenever there is an upcoming holiday (or a beginning of a particular season), rest assured users will be changing their searches by adding that holiday adjective, and holiday/seasonal-related searches will skyrocket.
+Whenever there is an upcoming holiday (or a beginning of a particular season), rest assured users will change their searches by adding holiday adjectives, and holiday/seasonal-related searches will skyrocket.

 Make sure that your business takes full advantage of it.
 Think of every possible angle on how you can tie your product or service to a holiday/season.

-It will take time before all your pins are published, and may take additional time for the algorithm to start promoting them, so have a healthy content reserve before the actual holiday kicks in.
+It will take time before all your pins are published, and it may take additional time for the algorithm to start promoting them, so have a healthy content reserve before the actual holiday kicks in.

 8. Paid Traffic

-Organic traffic is terrific and scalable, but you may not always have as much time as that may take to see real growth.
+Organic traffic is terrific and scalable, but you may only sometimes have as much time as that may take to see real growth.

 While you will find all the usual categories, age, interest, and device criteria, Pinterest allows you to target your audience based on location.

-Since it's a visual search engine, the success of your pins will be measured by the engagement on the pin itself and the board that it is pinned to.
+Since it's a visual search engine, the success of your pins will be measured by the engagement on the pin itself and the board it is pinned to.

 But similar to other social platforms, it will still require dedicated consistency.
-With anything practice makes perfect, so give it a shot.
-Get your pins and boards set up and watch the traffic flood in!
+With anything, practice makes perfect, so give it a shot.